*Please note that if you applied and were approved for the program in 2020, you will need to re-apply again for 2021.

 - Georgina Economic Recovery Task Force will issue notice of approval.

-- Tents/structures are not permitted in right of way (sidewalks and curb lanes) to ensure full visibility for people driving, on bikes and pedestrians
+- Tents/structures are not permitted in the right of way (sidewalks and curb lanes) to ensure full visibility for people driving, on bikes and pedestrians

 - At least two full sides of the outdoor dining area tent must be open to the outdoors and must not be substantially blocked in any way